zimolzak/crypto-challenges/Readme.md

 To do
 ----
-* Make better use real base64 library - use MIME::Base64;
+* Make better use of real base64 library - `use MIME::Base64;`
 * ceil() from POSIX

 * I installed Crypt::OpenSSL::AES no problem, but Crypt::Mode::ECB
   failed because encode_base64url is not exported by the MIME::Base64 module.
 Seems like a version problem.
 Turns out I didn't need it.
-Also, OpenSSL::AES requires ssl headers, so sudo apt-get install libssl-dev if necessary.
+  Also, OpenSSL::AES requires ssl headers, so `sudo apt-get install libssl-dev` if necessary.

 Important conclusion
 --------
 * Be more accurate about picking the best key size, and about the metric.

+* ECB cut-and-paste: had to figure out "user\x04\x04.." which allowed finding "...role=".
+Then had to figure out "admin\x04\x04.."